dockcross/dockcross/README.rst

-`dockbuild` is used to build binaries for Linux x86_64 / amd64 that will work across most Linux  distributions. `dockbuild` performs a native Linux build where the host build system is a Linux x86_64 / amd64 Docker image (so that it can be used for building binaries on any system which can run Docker images) and the target runtime system is Linux x86_x64 / amd64.
+`dockbuild` is used to build binaries for Linux x86_64 / amd64 that will work across most Linux  distributions. `dockbuild` performs a native Linux build where the host build system is a Linux x86_64 / amd64 container image (so that it can be used for building binaries on any system which can run Open Container Initiative compatible container images) and the target runtime system is Linux x86_x64 / amd64.

 `dockcross` is used to build binaries for many different platforms.
-`dockcross` performs a cross compilation where the host build system is a Linux x86_64 / amd64 Docker image (so that it can be used for building binaries on any system which can run Docker images) and the target runtime system varies.
+`dockcross` performs a cross compilation where the host build system is a Linux x86_64 / amd64 container image (so that it can be used for building binaries on any system which can run Open Container Initiative compatible container images) and the target runtime system varies.

 ---